 Charter Schools FAQ Section 1Frequently asked questions regarding general information on charter schools.

 Responses to these frequently asked questions are advisory only.
-Charter schools and charter authorizers are encouraged to review the actual laws and regulations that provide the basis for these responses and consult with their own legal counsel regarding the application of any of these issues to a specific situation.
+Charter schools and charter authorizers are encouraged to review the laws and regulations that provide the basis for these responses, and to consult with their own legal counsel regarding the application of these issues to specific situations.

 - Q.1 What is a charter school?